healthyPlant/PhytoPipe/Docker.README.md

   report: report                          #report directory
   novel: novelVirus                       #novelVirus directory
 ```
-**Important:** If you use single end reads, please use the single end setting and comment pair-end setting
+**Important:** If you use single-reads, please use the single-read setting and comment paired-end setting
 ```shell
 seq_type: 'se'
 strand1: ''
 strand2: 'R2'
 ```
-If you use pair-end reads, please use the paire-end setting and comment single end setting
+If you use paired-end reads, please use the paired-end setting and comment single-read setting
 ```shell
 seq_type: 'pe'
 strand1: 'R1'